- October 22, 2020

 - Posted by: Planet Goa Team

-- Category: New Goa Normal, Trending, Wellness and Spa
+- Category: New Goa Normal, Trending In Goa, Wellness and Spa

 Your mental health cannot be kept hidden in one corner of the closet anymore.
 It’s demanding attention, at this very moment.
 Psychologist Shobhika Jaju shares her inputs on the importance of mental health care during the pandemic & suggestions to look after the same, while using the advantage of being in Goa.

 As the pandemic rages on with newer cases every day, and even as the lockdown is lifted in most parts of the country, if there is one conversation that is slowly trending up the charts, is the one around mental health.
 It was about time that we as a country, and within smaller communities start taking mental health & related conversations seriously; there was way too much unhealthy complacency about it.
 And if there is one silver lining, about the ongoing global crisis, it is that people are finally waking up to the importance of their mental health.
 Albeit sadly, but importantly, more & more mental health experts are claiming on the basis of much ongoing research, that the negative long term effects of the pandemic on the overall population’s general mental health is going to be unimaginable, a couple of years after this is all over; unfortunately, this is going to hold true for the entire world.
 So, this is really a wake-up call for all of us, that we prioritize our mental health, as we learn to navigate through the, “new normal”.